Self-Pity Is a Drug.

 The False High.

-It gives you a temporary high - some drama, some attention, a nice rush of validation.
+It feeds you drama, a hit of attention, and a nice rush of validation.

 And when someone finally holds up a mirror instead of a tissue?